wmo-im/wis2box-training/documentation/docs/practical-sessions/bufr-cli.md

 csv2bufr, version 0.7.4
 ```

-Finally, creating a working directory to work in:
+Finally, create a working directory to work in:

 ```{.copy}
 cd /data/wis2box
 mkdir working working/bufr-cli
 cd working/bufr-cli
 ```
-!!! warning
+??? warning
     Note that the working directory may exist from the synop2bufr session.
 If this is the case
     you will get a warning message that the "working" already exists ("File exists") and cannot be created.
     Ignore this message but verify the bufr-cli directory has been created.

 You are now ready to start using the BUFR tools.

 ## Using the BUFR command line tools